okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 The `include_recipe` method allows you to include a recipe from either the online cookbook stores or from one of our own cookbooks.

 This is a great way to `wrap` cookbooks.

+Each of the cookbooks that we generate come with a `default.rb` recipe.